 How do you measure strategy execution?

-The strategy-execution gap is not a mystery.
-It is a structural problem with identifiable causes and fixable connections.
-The first step is always the same: stop blaming the people and start examining the system.
-The chain from purpose to operations either holds or it doesn't.
-Now you know where to look.
+The strategy-execution gap isn't a mystery.
+It's a structural problem with identifiable causes and fixable connections.
+The first step is always the same: stop examining the plan and start examining the chain.
+Purpose to strategy to capability to operations.
+One of those links is breaking right now.
+Now you know how to find it.

 Continue Learning